koyo-finance/docs/docs/guide/Locker/Locking.md

 ## Problems

-Keep having trouble locking your KYO?
+Having trouble locking your KYO?
 Please report the issue on [Twitter](https://twitter.com/KoyoFinance) or our [Discord Server](https://docs.koyo.finance/discord).